 “Baseball opinions are like assholes… everybody’s got one and most of them stink.” — Harry Caray

-Pete, on the other hand, grew up on the South Side a die-hard Sox fan and is never hesitant to bring up the their 2005 World Series championship.
+On the other hand, Pete grew up on the South Side a die-hard Sox fan and is never hesitant to bring up their 2005 World Series championship.
 He’s also been following the San Francisco Giants since he was a kid after playing on the Giants little league team for years.
 He also thought their logo was cool—that’s one thing I can’t disagree with him about.

 The idea of having one blog from two shits with very different perspectives is to give a little broader view of the baseball landscape than you’d get out of a typical fan blog.
 But really, it’s just an excuse to take our ridiculous arguments to the next level and possibly entertain (or annoy) some people along the way.

 We started a socially distant podcast before socially distant podcasting was cool.
 The real story is both of us got old and lazy and didn’t feel like writing as much as we used to and found transforming the blog into a podcast to be way easier and a lot more fun.
 The Show was born in late 2019 with me in my Wrigleyville condo and PV at his place out in the Chicago suburbs someplace connected via some fancy technology no one gives a shit about.

 When the pandemic hit a couple months later, it turned out podcasting remotely was the perfect hobby to combat boredom when you can’t leave your fucking house or hang out with your buddies for weeks, months, or even a year.
 When I moved back to Michigan in 2021, I set up the new Studio 6: “The Al Kaline Shrine” while PV maintains his Studio 35 in Chicago to continue to spew out baseball truth whether anyone wants it or not.